en

 Grilled eel, vegetables and rice set

-If you prefer to try something that isn’t Matcha for lunch check out Uotora where you can try the other specialty of Nishio, Unagi.
-Unagi is a Japanese eel and is considered a delicacy.
-A big proportion of the eel raised in Japan comes from Nishio city.
+If you prefer something that isn’t matcha for lunch, you might want to check out Uotora, where you can try the other specialty of Nishio, Unagi.
+Unagi is a Japanese eel and is quite a delicacy.
+A big large amount of the eel raised in Japan comes from Nishio city.

-At Uotora you can try this freshly caught eel in the form of Chameshi-unagama.
-A type of pilaf cooked with Nishio Tencha, eel, and vegetables.
+At Uotora, you can try this freshly caught eel in the form of Chameshi-unagama, which is type of pilaf cooked with Nishio Tencha, eel, and vegetables.

 Uotora (魚寅)